solidusio-contrib/solidus_gdpr/README.md

 class GdprRequestsController < ApplicationController def create
     request = Spree::GdprRequest.create!(gdpr_request_params.merge(user: current_spree_user))
-    request.serve # this will run the appropriate workflow and mark the requested as served
+    request.serve # this will run the appropriate workflow and mark the request as served

     redirect_to root_path, notice: 'Your request will be processed shortly.' end